visualization

 Optional hook functions that demos can use to inject custom overlays.

-Flappy Bird injects input-group label bands and per-input descriptions.
-ASCII Maze could inject custom layer labels, or leave hooks undefined.
+A consumer can inject input-group label bands and per-input descriptions, or custom layer labels, or leave hooks undefined.

 PositionedNetworkNode

-A node with its position and dimensions resolved in canvas coordinates.
+A network node with its center position and pixel dimensions resolved in canvas space, ready for hit-testing and rendering passes.

 positionNetworkNodes